-SA: (or "sierra alpha") sexual assault.
+SA: (or "sierra alpha") sexual assault, replaced with SV, sexual violence, in 2019.

 SAT: Sexual Assault Team, a special mental health branch team that deals with sexual assaults.

 Sandman: A Ranger who is positioned behind the main perimeter line of a burn to stop runners.